VisionEval/VE-Installer/ReadMe.md

 # Building and Installing VisionEval

-`VE-Installer` is a build system that makes a VisionEval Githb source tree "installable", and that facilitates development and testing of VisionEval.
+`VE-Installer` is now obsolete unless you want to go back to VisionEval 1.0.1 (Trust us: you don't).
+If you clone either VisionEval or VisionEval-dev, you can just source "build/VisionEval-dev.R" or start the VisionEval-dev.Rproj in RStudio, then run the command `ve.build()`.
+See build/Building.md in either of those repositories for details.
 <hr/>

-# Critical Update June, 2020
+# Critical Update January, 2021

-## Winter is Coming!
-### (for the old ways of installing and hacking VisionEval)

-As of the June 2020 release of VisionEval, the only supported way to build a running instance of VisionEval from the Github canonical source code is with VE-Installer.
-Other methods for turning the VisionEval source code tree into a runtime environment are deprecated and will fail to work with the next release.

-However, all is not lost!
+VE-Installer is now obsolete.
+The repository has been renamed to indicate that.
+Building from the full source is often not required

 We have also introduced a new optional binary download of the "almost-built" VisionEval source packages to accompany the VisionEval runtime installer.
 If you install those packages (creating a "src" directory within your runtime) you have full access to the VisionEval package source code in a form that will allow you to inspect, step through, debug, and rebuild the binary packages in your installation.